 Think of Burtynsky's visual storytelling with aerials.
 We'll use drones to capture a sense of the sweeping landscapes, or crowded cityscapes of the American frontier.

 Performance should feel organic, pulling from the style and feel of Searching for the Wrong-Eyed Jesus.
-Think an artist performing in the back of the Uber our main character is driving.
+Think an artist performing in the back of the Uber, or in a deserted Dairy Queen.
 Performance provides breath in the scenes and also becomes the soundtrack to the visual language, taking us deeper into the characters emotional lives.